zerrymore/AutoSM/README.md

-# 🤔⚒️: A Framework for Translating Natural Language to Protocol's Symbolic Model with LLMs⚙️
+# 🤔⚒️: LLM-Aided Automatic Modelling for Security Protocol Verification⚙️

 This repo contains a benchmark for symbolic model synthesis and a tool with web-based frontend.